Justin Holl

-Justin Gunnar Holl (born January 30, 1992) is an American professional ice hockey defenseman for the Grand Rapids Griffins in the American Hockey League (AHL) while under contract to the Detroit Red Wings of the National Hockey League (NHL).
-He was originally drafted in the second round, 54th overall, by the Chicago Blackhawks in the 2010 NHL Entry Draft.
+Justin Gunnar Holl (born January 30, 1992) is an American professional ice hockey player who is a defenseman for the Washington Capitals of the National Hockey League (NHL).
+He was originally drafted in the second round, 54th overall, by the Chicago Blackhawks in the 2010 NHL entry draft.

 In 2018, Holl became the first defenseman in Maple Leaf history to record two goals in his first two NHL games.
 In the same year, he helped the American Hockey League (AHL)'s Toronto Marlies win their first Calder Cup.

 Playing career

 Early career

 Holl attended Minnetonka High School from 2007 to 2010.
 In his senior year at Minnetonka High School, Holl was named co-captain alongside Jake Gardiner and made the honor roll.
 On November 20, 2009, he signed a commitment agreement with the Minnesota Golden Gophers at the University of Minnesota.
 At the conclusion of the season, Holl was named a finalist for Minnesota Mr. Hockey, an award given to the best senior high school hockey player in Minnesota.